lino-framework/cg/docs/actors.rst

     :term:`software engineers <software engineer>` and operates an infrastructure for their collaboration.

+  Hosting provider

+    A :term:`service provider` who runs and maintains one or several :term:`Lino servers <Lino server>`.
+See also :doc:`/hosting`.

-  Training provider
+  Support provider

-    Explains a given :term:`Lino application` to its :term:`end users <end user>`.
+    A :term:`service provider` who provides :term:`support` to the :term:`end
+    users <end user>` of their customer.
 Usually also writes and maintains :term:`end-user documentation`.

+  Core team

+    The team responsible for developing and maintaining the :term:`Lino framework`.
+Provides :term:`developer support` to :term:`application
+    programmers <application programmer>`.